 - Laws – Various laws have been put in place to monitor the mergers and acquisitions transactions process and make sure that they are not against the public interest.
 For example, the Williams Act requires a public disclosure if a company acquires more than 5% of another company.

-M&A transactions happen regularly and sometimes they take the shape of friendly transactions and sometimes they are hostile.
+M&A transactions happen regularly, and sometimes they take the shape of friendly transactions, and sometimes they are hostile.
 They help companies to grow in the same industry as well as expand into new industries.
-The process of M&A transaction can be lengthy or short depending on the complexity of the transaction as well as size.
+The process of M&A transactions can be lengthy or short, depending on the complexity of the transaction as well as the size.
 The time period may also depend on the regulatory approvals required for the same.
 Recommended Articles